 These days, there are better, more founder-friendly corporate cards on the market.

 There are various types of business credit to choose from, and each has its own pros and cons.
 However, all share a handful of advantages that make them a better alternative to using personal credit cards:

-- Security you can trust – Because of the Federal Trade Commission’s Credit Card Accountability Responsibility and Disclosure Act of 2009, security measures protect business credit cards.
+Because of the Federal Trade Commission’s Credit Card Accountability Responsibility and Disclosure Act of 2009, security measures protect business credit cards.
 While the measures set out in the CARD Act apply specifically to personal cards, a majority of corporate cards are also bound by them.
 Plus, legislation to increase corporate cards’ protections is in the works.

 At Ramp, our benefits for business owners and accounting teams make our corporate card better than the best virtual credit card on the market.

 Instead of asking, “can I use a personal credit card for business?” it’s time to start looking for the perfect business card to meet your company’s individual needs and means.

 Submitting an application for Ramp’s corporate card platform takes as little as five minutes, and you’ll find out if you’re approved in no time!
 Get started with Ramp today.
 The personal and business benefits are immeasurable.